Cadence and Cora McEachern | First Grade and Pre-K

 The family also likes CA’s culture of accepting and celebrating diversity.
 “My husband and I are both Hispanic,” Cat says.
 “I want my children in a school where they can be proud of those things that make them different—as well as accepting of other people’s differences.”

-Cadence and Cora McEachern have both begun the journey to become a “CA Super-Lifer,” a student who attends the school from Pre-K through senior year.
+Cadence and Cora McEachern have both begun the journey to becoming a “CA Super-Lifer,” a student who attends the school from Pre-K through senior year.
 When their mother watches the older students on campus, she feels confident that her children are in the right school, learning from older role models.

 “Somehow, at CA, all the kids have learned to say hello to you, hold the door for you, and look you in the eye when they talk to you,” Cat says.
 “That’s the kind of culture we want for our children.”